-If an agency obtains required documents for an HE+ Application created by another agency within the same service territory and the customer is not in an emergency situation, the agency may take the following actions:
+If an agency obtains required documents for an HE+ Application created by another agency within the same service territory and is unable to complete the application, the agency may take the following actions:

-- 1. Edit and save the application to take "ownership" and to activate the document upload functionality. - 2.
-Upload documents to the application in the "Other WHEAP Documents" repository. - 3.
-Create an HE+ System Note explaining the document upload, including the method of contact with the customer and the date of contact with the customer. - 4.
-Send an email to the associated WHEAP Coordinator about the document upload to the agency that created the application.
+- 1. Edit and save the application to take "ownership" and to activate the document upload functionality. - Upload documents to the application in the associated repository.
+Agency staff shall not enter income values unless all verifications are received for the income type in the test period. - Send an email to the associated WHEAP Coordinator about the document upload to the agency that created the application.
 For Energy Services, Inc. emails, please send to: support@wheap.help.
-The email subject shall be: (Name of territory) Verification uploaded PID .
+The email subject shall be: (Name of territory) Verification uploaded PID #.
 For example, Ashland County Verification uploaded PID 111111.
 The email shall include the following information: - a.
-Application Number - b. a description of the document(s) uploaded to the application, and - c. the date the document(s) were received from the customer.
+Application number, - b.
+A description of the document(s) uploaded to the application, and - c.
+The date the document(s) were received from the customer.

 Once notified of the document upload, the original agency will retake "ownership" of the application by editing and saving the application.
+Agency staff shall review the application to ensure the information is accurate prior to submitting for benefits.